ABBY MILLER

 “For me, cities are the center of a thriving democracy, and my passion is supporting cities around the world.
 I love the work City Thread does to accelerate and advance mobility programs.”

-With a background in program design, strategy formulation, monitoring and evaluation, and resource mobilization, Abby's journey is one marked by her unwavering dedication to creating meaningful change.
+With a background in program design, strategy formulation, monitoring and evaluation, capacity building, and innovation, Abby's journey is one marked by a belief that innovation and collaboration can transform systems and create meaningful benefits in people’s lives.

-Currently, Abby holds the position of senior advisor, innovation, at the Bloomberg Center for Public Innovation (BCPI) at Johns Hopkins University.
-Before BCPI, she was chief impact, strategy, and innovation officer at The Carter Center in Atlanta, Georgia.
+Abby is the Training and Learning Lead in the Innovation Practice at the Bloomberg Center for Public Innovation (BCPI) at Johns Hopkins University.
+Before BCPI, she was chief strategy, innovation, and learning officer at The Carter Center in Atlanta, Georgia.

 YENDRA RUIZ TENCZA